$0 Neurodivergent Homeschooling Hack — A Flexible Roadmap for Wired-Differently Families

 Support Networks and Socialization (Chapters 10 + 11)

 How to find your people — online communities, local co-ops, interest-based groups — and how to answer the "What about socialization?" question from every relative who asks.
+Because for ND kids, forced classroom socialisation was often the trauma — curated, interest-based connections are what actually works.
 Includes scripts for skeptical family members.

 Multiple Neurodivergent Children (Chapter 12)

 When you're homeschooling one ADHD child and one autistic child with opposite sensory needs and different energy cycles.
-Practical strategies for juggling overlapping profiles in the same household.
+Because the silence one child needs for focus is the void another child fills with stimming — and "just separate them" isn't a strategy when you're one parent in one house.

 The Strewing Technique (Chapter 13)

 The art of leaving interesting materials in your child's environment without comment or demand — and why it bypasses Pathological Demand Avoidance more effectively than any other approach.
+Because the moment you say "try this puzzle," the demand triggers refusal — but when the child finds it on the kitchen table, they're assembling it before lunch.
 Includes a strewing calendar and "50 Things to Strew for Under $5."

 Legal Considerations by Country (Chapter 14)